laboon/ebook/text/98_glossary_of_terms.md

 __User Story__: A description of what a user would want a system to do; similar to __requirements__, but focusing from the user side as opposed to the technical.
 Often written using the __Connextra template__.

 __Connextra Template__: A common template for defining user stories, which consists of the phrase "As a <role>, I want <function>, So That <reason>".
 Also referred to as the __Role-Function-Reason Template__.

+__Impact__: When reporting defects, how the defect will affect users of the system.

 __Role-Function-Reason Template__: Another term for the __Connextra Template__.